nicolai86/traq/README.md

 $ traq -p client-a
 ```

+## Evaluation

+To ease evaluation of traq-files `traq` comes with two helper scripts, `traqtrans` and `traqeval`.

+`traqtrans` transforms the timestamp into a unix timestamp,
+and `traqeval` sums up tags.

+    $ traq -p test -w 39 | traqtrans
+    1348715105;#foo
+    1348715705;#bar
+    1348716305;stop
+    %%

+Pipe both together and you'll get something like this:

+    $ traq -p test -w 39 | traqtrans | traqeval
+    2012-09-27
+    #foo:0.1666
+    #bar:0.1666
+    %%

 ## Installation

 `traq` assumes you're installing it to your home directory, into `~/.traq`.
 This will set you up: